tsathoqqua/limadocs/docs/source/basic_lpc/lpc_variables.rst

 You now know how to declare variables and understand the difference between declaring and using them globally or locally.
-Once you become familiar with your driver's efuns, you can display those values in many different ways.
+Once you become familiar with the efuns of your driver, you can display those values in many different ways.
 In addition, through the LPC operators, you know how to change and evaluate the values contained in variables.
 This is useful of course in that it allows you to do something like count how many apples have been picked from a tree, so that once all apples have been picked, no players can pick more.
-Unfortunately, you do not know how to have code executed in anything other than a linera fashion.
+Unfortunately, you do not know how to have code executed in anything other than a linear fashion.
 In other words, hold off on that apple until the next chapter, cause you do not know how to check if the apples picked is equal to the number of apples in the tree.